rust-lang/rust-by-example/examples/lifetime/input.md

 The compiler enforces valid borrowing using its borrow checker.
-To accomplish this, it keeps track of two things:
+To accomplish this, it keeps track of the scope of blocks.
-* The *lifetime* of objects, and
-* The scope of blocks

 The lifetime of an object starts when the object is created and ends when it goes out of scope (i.e. it gets destroyed, because of the RAII discipline).

-A lifetime looks like this: `'burrito`, which reads as: "lifetime burrito".
+A lifetime looks like this: `'burrito`, which reads as: "the lifetime burrito".

 All references actually have a type signature of the form `&'a T`, where `'a` is the lifetime of the *referenced* object.
 The compiler takes care of